Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 where the credit profile was extracted.
-- The Reviving Credit Balance: Dollars of revolving credit at the time the credit profile credit has been withdrawn. then pressing the "predict" button the pre-trained Random Forest performs the pre- diction and redirects the user to the result interface which displays the result of the prediction.
+- The Reviving Credit Balance: Dollars of revolving credit at the time the credit profile credit has been withdrawn. then pressing the "predict" button the pre-trained Logistic Regression performs the pre- diction and redirects the user to the result interface which displays the result of the prediction.

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/LoginSuccessfulPredictPage.png?raw=true)